Andezion/Encryption/ROT47/README.md

 ROT47 is a simple substitution cipher that rotates the 94 printable ASCII characters (from '!' to '~') by 47 positions.
 Like ROT13, it is symmetric but operates over a larger character set.

 **Implementation:**
-- Implementations and tests may be present in C and C++ subdirectories.
+- Implementations and tests may be present in C, Zig, Rust and C++ subdirectories.

 **Algorithm (brief):**